 However, if you did decide to switch to a new and better broadband service, are you able to get it installed now that some of the lockdown measures are being eased?

 Note: All switches will need to be arranged and completed online as call centres have limited capacity and are prioritising vulnerable customers at this time.

-Engineering work completed outside the home
+Engineering work completed outside the home as much as possible

 An engineer visit isn’t always required